jesusprubio/up/README.md

 ## Contributing

-:sunglasses: If you want to help please take a look to [this file](.github/CONTRIBUTING.md).
+😎 If you want to help please take a look to [this file](.github/CONTRIBUTING.md).